DIY Super Easy Ottoman Slipcover: From a THROW RUG!

 And NO sewing experience!
 Deep breath — you can do this!!!!

 My original vision was for a cool, antique textile.
 But ran into trouble with scale, with condition and with price.

-So then I started thinking of a cool, antique, maybe a kilim rug, like this, or this.
+The antique kilim rug?
 Again, scale, condition and price — ugh!

 But a rug would be sooo perfect for us.
 We are a casual family — like feet (furry and otherwise) up and on the furniture kinda casual.